 The FX505 line is available in a few different configurations, with Core H processors, up to 32 GB of memory, up to GTX 1060 graphics, a 15.6-inch 144 Hz IPS screen and an RGB backlit keyboard.
 A 17.3-inch variant is also available, as the FX705 series.

-Specs aside, the FX505s emphasize on a more compact design with small screen bezels, robust build quality, modern specs and competitive pricing.
+Specs aside, the FX505s emphasizes a more compact design with small screen bezels, robust build quality, modern specs, and competitive pricing.
 Of course, some premium features were cut off in order to meet the lower pricing and differentiate this series from the higher end ROG Strix models, so you’ll only get a mid-sized battery inside this laptop and limited IO, among others.

 We’ve spent some time with an early sample of the mid-range FX505GE Gaming configuration in the last weeks, with an i7 six-core CPU and GTX 1050 Ti graphics, and in this article we’ll tell you what to expect, where it shines and where it fails, as well as what has changed from the popular FX504 predecessors that we reviewed in a previous article.

 Specs as reviewed